 - Another NIH/NLM study concluded that IOPs “are as effective as inpatient treatment for most individuals seeking care.”

 - In “A Randomized Controlled Study of the Effectiveness of Intensive Outpatient Treatment for Cocaine Dependence” conducted by doctors affiliated with the Department of Psychiatry and Human Behavior at Jefferson Medical College, Thomas Jefferson University, it was concluded that “patients improved significantly from intake to follow-up with respect to drug use [and] severity of problems associated with drug use.
 Remaining in treatment longer was associated at follow-up with fewer drug problems, a smaller proportion of positive urine drug tests, a better employment status, and fewer psychological problems.”

-As previously mentioned, one of the greatest aspects of outpatient treatment is the fact that it can accommodate busy schedules.
-Additional benefits include the following:
+As previously mentioned, one of the greatest aspects of outpatient drug rehab is the fact that it can accommodate busy schedules.
+Additional benefits of The Summit Wellness Group’s program include the following: